ArBITRAL/AbC2C/README.md

-# A translator that can translate AbC specifications to sequential C programs
+# Translating AbC specifications into sequential C programs

-Actions composed by process operators can be emulated, under non-derterministic scheduling, by a sequential functions (in sequential language like C) whose execution is guarded by proper enable conditions.
+Actions composed by process operators can be emulated, under non-deterministic scheduling, by sequential functions (in sequential language like C) whose execution is guarded by proper enable conditions.

-Emulation of a system is achived via an emulation loop; at each step, nondeterministically choosing one output action from the the set of enabling output actions.
+Emulation of the system is realized via an emulation loop; at each step, nondeterministically choosing one output action from the the set of enabling output actions.